setsojs/setso/docs/roadmap.md

 ## 0.6.0

-- Recursively scan (maybe in 0.5.0)
+- Recursively scan
+- Add setso-cli

 ## 0.5.0

 - Add some guides in docs
 - MDX
+- Internal clean up of the code.

 ## 0.4.0